iain-davis/create-react-app-typescript-with-enzyme-sass/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+1. This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)
+2. This project was then modified to add Enzyme, Sass

 ## Available Scripts